GSA-TTS/FAC-transition-site/src/data/reliability/validations/cross-validations.md

 ## From intake to dissemination

 Once these validations pass, the auditor and auditee can certify the correctness of their submission, and the auditee can perform the final submission.
 This is, unto itself, a final kind of validation.
-At this point, the audit is complete, and is submitted to the FAC.
-After submission, the audit is published via search and API, and oversight can take place across government.
+See how the [dissemination validations]({{ "../dissemination-validations/" | absoluteUrl }}) play a final role.